 Birth Control Pills, Patch, or Ring

-- The pill and the patch may not work as well if you are overweight.
-If you are overweight, ask your doctor about which birth control methods are right for you.
+The pill and the patch may not work as well if you are overweight.
+Talk with your doctor about the type of birth control that will work best for you.

 |By:||Reference Healthwise Staff||Last Revised: May 3, 2012|